ethan6077/property-management/README.md

 ## Extra Feature
 1. CSS modules
 2. Responsive
+3. Component is designed to be reusable and testable(For simplicity, it only covers some important logic in the code though)
-3. TypeScript version is coming soon ...
+4. TypeScript version is coming soon ...